 - cares for patients in a whole of person approach and in the context of their work, family and community

-- cares for patients of all ages, both sexes, children and adults across all disease categories
+- cares for patients of all ages, sexuality, and disease categories

 - cares for patients over a period of their lifetime

 - provides advice and education on health care

 - performs legal processes such as certification of documents or provision of reports in relation to motor transport or work accidents.